Key Information for Delegates

 The entire purpose of the Opportunity Collaboration is to connect you with new people and new ideas.
 Come prepared to share best practices, illuminate partnership opportunities or reveal a current passion or innovative idea.
 Engage your fellow Delegates with your mission.

 The Opportunity Collaboration is not only a sought-after annual gathering, but its Delegates, past and present, are an engaged, on-going community of high-powered leaders who are passionate about poverty alleviation.
 This community is defined by its culture of collaboration.
-The Ambassador program was designed to ensure that every new Delegate arrives onsite aware of our unique culture, ready to listen, learn and succeed in their own agendas by asking fellow Delegates, “What can I do for you?”
+The Guide program was designed to deepen the experience of new Delegates by fostering a more integrated participation across the Opportunity Collaboration, and therefore amplify new Delegates’ personal and professional outcomes, ensuring that every new Delegate arrives onsite aware of our unique culture, ready to listen, learn and succeed in their own agendas by asking fellow Delegates, “What can I do for you?”

-Pre-event, Ambassador’s connect one-on-one to new Delegates to understand their reasons for attending and discuss best practices for building relationships in the global Opportunity Collaboration network.
-Ambassadors offer pre-event group conference calls to begin making connections and ensure all new Delegates arrive onsite with allies and resources.
-While working in Ixtapa, Ambassadors willingly answer new Delegate’s questions and make productive introductions, as time permits given their simultaneous engagement as Delegates with their own important missions to accomplish.
+Pre-event, Guide’s connect with new Delegates to understand their reasons for attending and discuss best practices for building relationships in the global Opportunity Collaboration network.
+Guides offer pre-event group conference calls to begin making connections and ensure all new Delegates arrive onsite with allies and resources.
+While working in Cancun, Guides will answer new Delegate’s questions and make productive introductions, as time permits given their simultaneous engagement as Delegates with their own important missions to accomplish.

 COLLOQUIUM FOR THE COMMON GOOD